MavErick0816/Fancy-Restaurant/README.md

+Fancy Restaurant is a simulation between you a customer and a waiter.

 What this project it/ Goal

 How to run